ANALYZE

 Welcome to the 3rd phase of a DMAIC Project.

 The ANALYZE phase is the beginning of the statistical analysis of the problem.
-The practical problem was created in the earlier phases.
-This phase statistically reviews the families of variation and will determine which are significant contributors to the output.
+The practical problem was created earlier.
+This phase statistically reviews the families of variation to determine which are significant contributors to the output.

 For example: